phuctv95/try-it/dotnet/TryConsole/TryConsole/note.md

 - Can perform work before and after the next component in the pipeline.

 The `Startup` class configures services and the app's request pipeline.

+## Dependency Injection

+- ASP.NET Core includes a built-in dependency injection (DI) framework that makes configured services available throughout an app.
+- Code to configure (or register) services is added to the `Startup.ConfigureServices()` method.